-- \ Discuss your proposed option choices with your family.
-We will send them a copy of your final subject selections prior to you commencing the courses. - \ Use the information provided here along with the hard copy of the option form to complete the glow form. - \Your option form (via the glow form) must be submitted by WEDNESDAY 17TH APRIL 2024 5PM.
-Courses on offer in the S5 and S6 in Hyndland Secondary School (Subject to uptake)
+- Discuss your proposed option choices with your family and look carefully at your 'top 5' recommendations that the school has provided.
+This is what we think would be the best options for you in S5. - Use the information provided here along to complete the glow form that will be emailed to both you and your family.
+Remember this is the information that we will use to create our school timetable this is not a practice option form! - Your option form (via the glow form) must be submitted by FRIDAY 28TH MARCH BY 5PM VIA THE LINK ON GLOW.
+Courses on offer in S5 and S6 in Hyndland Secondary School (Subject to uptake)